 All software tools (of the sales enablement space) are purposeless until your sales operations teams have comprehensive sales training and knowledge to handle these tools.
 It is imperative to give proper training and guidance about the processes and tools, especially to the newly onboarded sales team members.

-In case you zero in on CloudTutorial, your organization’s sales process is sure to become easy.
-As the tool is as frictionless and easy-to-use as it gets and your sales team will require hardly any training to leverage it.
+Your organization’s sales process is sure to become easy with CloudTutorial.
+This tool is easy to use and frictionless.
+Your sales team will hardly require any training to leverage it.

 It is also important to identify top performers in a sales team and identify tools and training that will improve them even more.